j-schumann/symfony-addons/README.md

 It allows to easily check for expected response content, allowed or forbidden keys in the data or to verify against a given schema.

+Requires "symfony/browser-kit" & "symfony/http-client" to be installed
+(and of cause ApiPlatform).

 ```php
 <?php